majiangqin/Fine-Tuning-Stable-Diffusion-XL-for-Stylistic-Icon-Generation_/README.md

 # Fine-Tuning Stable Diffusion XL for Stylistic Icon Generation
-This repository contains the dataset, code and documentation for fine-tuning the Stable Diffusion XL model to generate stylistic icons, comparing different caption sizes.
-Our work builds on the Stable Diffusion model, incorporating enhancements and specialized training procedures.
+This repository contains the dataset, code, and documentation for fine-tuning the Stable Diffusion XL model using DreamBooth technology to generate stylistic icons, comparing different caption sizes.
+Our work builds on the Stable Diffusion model, incorporating enhancements and specialized training procedures from DreamBooth.

 The related paper can be found [here](https://arxiv.org/abs/2407.08513).
 ## Installation